-Established in 2016, ASMO works with children, youth and their communities, giving them opportunities to nurture talents, create jobs and communicate critical development messages about slum communities.
-ASMO supports its member to carry out relevant people-centered art, film and photography projects that address contemporary issues advocating for societal change.
+ASMO supports its Member Organisations to carry out relevant people-centered media, art, and culture projects that address contemporary issues advocating for societal change.
+Established in 2016, ASMO works with children, youth and their communities, giving them opportunities to nurture talents, create jobs and communicate critical development messages about their communities.

-Ensure that parties improve their business models, programming quality, content, and market niche while working collaboratively with other parties (within and outside the consortium) and also independently as creative and sustainable business models.
+Ensure that Members improve their business models, programming quality, content, and market niche while working collaboratively with other parties (within and outside the consortium) and also independently as creative and sustainable business models.

 To create a powerful network of slum media organizations through joint programming, capacity development, marketing, and advocacy.